matt-allen/Android-Universal-Image-Loader/README.md

 adoption of new sources of images that require something more complex than just getting from a URL.
 An exmple of why this was forked to make this change is to adopt Flickr as a source because of the need to do an initial call to generate a list of images, then another call once an image is picked from said list.
 This also makes it easy to adopt new custom URI schemes you may be using within your app.
+Another key feature is the ability to access well known sources straight out of the box with no configuration.
+See below about Gravatar, Google Maps, etc.

+Big thanks go out to nostra13 for the base work on this library!

 ## Features
  * Multithread image loading (async or sync)